PRIYANSHU0099/CRYPTO-CURRENCY-DASHBOARD/README.md

 ## Introduction
 The Crypto Dashboard is a web application designed to provide a graphical representation of different cryptocurrencies.
 It offers interactive and visually appealing charts that allow users to analyze market trends and compare various currencies.
 This README provides an overview of the technologies and libraries used in the development of the dashboard.

+## Features

+- Real-time data visualization using ApexCharts library
+- Interactive charts for market price, market cap, and volume
+- Display of key cryptocurrency metrics and information
+- Responsive design for optimal viewing on different devices

 ## Technologies Used

 ### HTML (Hypertext Markup Language)